rolandobrown/grow.github.io/source/_posts/2015-08-24-taking-care-of-business-with-a-little-rspec.markdown

 Victoria Malawey, Associate Professor and Chair of the of the Music Department at Macalester College, provides a wonderful abstract:

-  {% blockquote %}
-  "In her re-authoring of Otis Redding's ‘Respect’, Aretha Franklin's seminal 1967 recording features striking changes to melodic content, vocal delivery, lyrics and form.
-Musical analysis and transcription reveal Franklin's re-authoring techniques, which relate to rhetorical strategies of motivated rewriting, talking texts and call-and-response introduced by Henry Louis Gates, Jr. The extent of her re-authoring grants her status as owner of the song and results in a new sonic experience that can be clearly related to the cultural work the song has performed over the past 45 years.
-Multiple social movements claimed Franklin's ‘Respect’ as their anthem, and her version more generally functioned as a song of empowerment for those who have been marginalised, resulting in the song's complex relationship with feminism.
-Franklin's ‘Respect’ speaks dialogically with Redding's version as an answer song that gives agency to a female perspective speaking within the language of soul music, which appealed to many audiences."
+> "In her re-authoring of Otis Redding's ‘Respect’, Aretha Franklin's seminal 1967 recording features striking changes to melodic content, vocal
+> delivery, lyrics and form.
+Musical analysis and transcription reveal Franklin's re-authoring techniques, which relate to rhetorical strategies of
+> motivated rewriting, talking texts and call-and-response introduced by Henry Louis Gates, Jr. The extent of her re-authoring grants her status as
+> owner of the song and results in a new sonic experience that can be clearly related to the cultural work the song has performed over the past 45
-  {% endblockquote %}
+> years.
+Multiple social movements claimed Franklin's ‘Respect’ as their anthem, and her version more generally functioned as a song of empowerment for
+> those who have been marginalised, resulting in the song's complex relationship with feminism.
+Franklin's ‘Respect’ speaks dialogically with Redding's
+> version as an answer song that gives agency to a female perspective speaking within the language of soul music, which appealed to many audiences."

 Also in 1967, Seymour Aubrey Papert designed LOGO as a computer language for children.
 Seymour is an MIT mathematician, computer scientist, and educator.
 He is one of the pioneers of artificial intelligence, and co-inventor, with Wally Feurzeig, of the Logo programming language.
 This might seem like a distraction but stay with me.
 Papert emphasized creative exploration over memorization of facts, stating:

-  {% blockquote %}
-  "People give lip service to learning to learn, but if you look at curriculum in schools, most of it is about dates, fractions, and science facts; very little of it is about learning.
+> "People give lip service to learning to learn, but if you look at curriculum in schools, most of it is about dates, fractions, and science facts;
+> very little of it is about learning.
 I like to think of learning as an expertise that every one of us can acquire."
-  {% endblockquote %}

 RSpec began life in 2005 as an experiment by Steven Baker, with early contributions from Dave Astels and Aslak Hellesøy.
 David Chelimsky joined the team that summer, and accepted leadership of the project in 2006.
 David also built rspec-rails, which provided tight integration with Ruby on Rails.
 Today, RSpec continues to "improve and evolve thanks to the input of a large community and the work of hundreds of contributors."